 Celebration to mark the completion of the Cowfold Church Marks Restoration Project

-The origins of the Church Marks fence dates back at least three hundred and thirty years, quite possibly longer, and are thought to be found in an old Sussex Saxon custom to mark the boundary of a churchyard with fencing by farms and houses in the parish.
+The origin of the Church Marks fence dates back at least three hundred and thirty years, quite possibly longer, and is thought to be found in an old Sussex Saxon custom to mark the boundary of a churchyard with fencing by farms and houses in the parish.
 The first mention of such a fence in Cowfold is found in the Parish Register for 1682.
 This historical entry records each landholder, their property and the footage they were responsible for by maintaining one panel of oak fencing on which the name of the farm or house was deeply incised on the post.

 The Society is most grateful to Barry Sowton for leading the Church Marks restoration project (with Sue Crofts’ valuable help) in such a short time span.